elegant-scipy/elegant-scipy/markdown/ch7.markdown

 What a glorious image!
 Realize that this artifact was created before color photography existed!
-Notice God's pearly white robes, John's white beard, and the white pages of the book held by Prochorus, his scribe — all of which were missing from the MSE-based alignment, but look wonderfully clear using NMI!
+Notice God's pearly white robes, John's white beard, and the white pages of the book held by Prochorus, his scribe — all of which were missing from the MSE-based alignment, but look wonderfully clear using NMI.
 Notice also the realistic gold of the candlesticks in the foreground.

 We've illustrated the two key concepts in function optimization in this